 working permissions issued

-British nationals and citizens of a member state of the European Economic area do not need work permissions to work in Jersey.
+British nationals and citizens of a member state of the European Economic area will need a work permission to work in Jersey.
 Individuals from some nationalities may require visas, as well as work permissions, and depending on your residency status, there may be restrictions on buying Jersey property to live in.
 Rules and legislation are in place for all immigration categories including for people wishing to live in Jersey.

 You can find out more information about living and working in Jersey, including details on residential qualifications and employment law, at the States of Jersey website.